-Top Right: This child is using a stylus to add annotations to her mind map. .
+Top Right: This child is using a stylus to add annotations to her mind map.

-Bottom Right: These are children are learning about animals using augmented reality.
+Bottom Right: These children are learning about animals using augmented reality.

-Top Right: Children can share then view each other's work using QR codes.
+Top Right: Children can share and view each other's work using QR codes.

-Bottom Right: Children completing a reading activity as part of.
-Reading rotations.
+Bottom Right: Children completing a reading activity as part of reading rotations.